TestJavaDev/java-resources/docs/3_data_structures/6_Trees.md

 ![tree](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/tree/dd8.png)

 If the case after deletion is a right-left case, then (similar to the left-right case) we need to make two rotations as follows:

-First is a right rotation at Node C.
+* First is a right rotation at Node C.
-Second is a left rotation at Node U.
+* Second is a left rotation at Node U.

 These two rotations balance the AVL tree.
 In this case, Node G becomes the parent node of both Node C and U.

-Time Complexity#
+## Time Complexity
-Considering that it takes constant time to do left-right rotation operations and update the height to get a balanced tree, the time complexity of an AVL insert remains the same as a BST insert: O(h)O(h) where h is the height of the tree.
-However, since AVL tree is balanced, the height is O(Logn)O(Logn).
-Therefore, the time complexity of AVL delete is O(Logn)O(Logn).
+Considering that it takes constant time to do left-right rotation operations and update the height to get a balanced tree, the time complexity of an AVL insert remains the same as a BST insert: O(h) where h is the height of the tree.
+However, since AVL tree is balanced, the height is O(Logn).
+Therefore, the time complexity of AVL delete is O(Logn).

 ## What is a Red-Black Tree?

-Introduction#
+## Introduction
 A Red-Black Tree is another type of self-balancing Binary Search Tree, just like the AVL Trees that we studied in the previous lesson, but with some additions.
 The nodes in a Red-Black Tree are colored to either red or black.
 Colored nodes help in re-balancing the tree after insertion or deletion.
 There are also some cases used to balance the Red-Black Trees.
 We will go through the insertion and deletion operations of the Red-Black Tree just like we did in the previous AVL Tree lessons.

-Properties of Red-Black Trees#
+## Properties of Red-Black Trees
-Every node has either Red or Black color.
+* Every node has either Red or Black color.

-The root is always colored black.
+* The root is always colored black.

-Two red nodes cannot be adjacent, i.e. no red parent can have a red child and vice versa.
+* Two red nodes cannot be adjacent, i.e. no red parent can have a red child and vice versa.

-Every path from the root to a leaf must contain the exact same number of black-colored nodes.
+* Every path from the root to a leaf must contain the exact same number of black-colored nodes.

-Every null node is considered to be black in color.
+* Every null node is considered to be black in color.

 From the perspective of implementation, our node class will contain a boolean variable in addition that will store the information about the color of a node.